 Installing electric fencing for horses really pays off.
 Horses quickly learn that fences are not electrified, they even seem to have an uncanny knowledge of when the electrics aren’t working or they are turned off.
 It really is best to set it all up properly right from the start.
 Don’t wait until a few weeks or months later when you’ve installed your electric horse fence, thinking it will save time and money.
 The small cost to get equine electric fencing from the outset is worth it.

 Our Stallion Rail flexible rail is electrified so there is no need for dangerous standoffs.
 We don’t like them as they are just another thing for your horse to get caught in.
-Our flexible rail or Shockcoat and Hotcote electric coated wire is the safest electric fencing option for your horse.
+Our flexible rail or Shockcoat electric coated wire is the safest electric fencing option for your horse.

 The first step to installing your Duncan Equine electric horse fence is to join your End Buckles.
 The buckles have small screws in them to allow for easy connection between the buckles with black lead out cable.
 Measure and cut the lead out cable just slightly longer than the gap between your two rails.
 An inch or two longer should be plenty.